florestefano1975/comfyui-portrait-master/README.md

 The _model_pose_ option allows you to use a list of default poses.
 You need to disable ControlNet in this case and adjust framing with the _shot_ option.

 ![Model Pose Library](/screenshot/portrait-master-pose-library-2.2b.jpg)

-## Workflow SDXL performances

-The SDXL workflow is designed to obtain the right balance between quality and generative performance.
-You can change the settings of the two KSamplers to adapt them to your needs.

-Tested on **Google Colab**, the workflow generates a high-resolution image in **60 seconds with V100 GPU** and in **30 seconds with A100 GPU**.

 ## Practical advice